redbadger/crux/docs/src/guide/effects.md

 {{#include ../../../examples/cat_facts/shared/src/app.rs:effect}}
 ```

-The above effect type supports five different kind of side effects.
+The above effect type supports five different kinds of side effects.
 The five operations involved are actually defined by five different Capabilities, so lets talk about those.

 This type can now be assigned to the `Effect` associated type in your `App` implementation.